Carlos del Cerro Grande

-Carlos del Cerro Grande (born 13 March 1976) is a Spanish former football referee.
+Carlos del Cerro Grande (born 13 March 1976) is a Spanish football referee.

-He has been an international referee since 2013 until 2023, with his debut coming in an international match on 26 May 2013 until 2023, between the under-19 teams of Scotland and Georgia.
+He has been an international referee since 2013, with his debut coming in an international match on 26 May 2013 until 2023, between the under-19 teams of Scotland and Georgia.

 On 15 June 2021, Del Cerro refereed in a major international finals match for the first time when he officiated the group match of Euro 2020 between France and Germany.
 He faced criticism for not calling a foul against Germany in their penalty area.